SiwakornPr/Random/README.md

 # Random
 There are 2 methods to run the code.
 1. Running through https://randomchoices.herokuapp.com
-2. Or running through $ streamlit run  https://github.com/SiwakornPr/Random/blob/master/random_code.py
+2. Or running through (terminal)$ streamlit run https://github.com/SiwakornPr/Random/blob/main/random_code_II.py
 >(I suggest the second method to run the code because sometimes herokuapp is not working.)

 ## Instruction